 The totalitarian regimes in the twentieth century have formed the backdrop and counterpoint to much of modern thinking about individualism, the market, and socialism since the 1920s and 1930s.
 Mises’s wartime treatise on the total state, Omnipotent Government, and other Austrian writings provide a theoretical basis for looking at the total regimes of the twentieth century.
 Vast historical literatures from the mid-twentieth century to the present likewise give us much food for thought in assessing the nature of the total regimes and their meaning for us.
-This eight-week course will be about the classic totalitarian regimes, chiefly the Soviet Union and the Third Reich.
+This eight-lecture course will be about the classic totalitarian regimes, chiefly the Soviet Union and the Third Reich.
 One component of the course will be a careful look at Mises’s Omnipotent Government.
 Another element will be a detailed examination of the rise and course of the totalitarian regimes, their inner workings, and their impact on the world.
 Readings will include the whole of Omnipotent Government as well as many other selected readings.
 All readings will be available online.

 This course will use Mises’ Omnipotent Government as its main text.
 Professor Tooley is a wonderfully solicitous and engaging instructor, and a fantastic historian.
 David Gordon has this to say about the instructor and the course: